 3) the medium through which the photo will be seen.

-Together, these three things form the rhetorical triangle, which is analogous to the exposure triangle.
+These three things form the rhetorical triangle.
 In the exposure triangle of aperture, shutter speed, and ISO, a change in one affects the other two — each one tugs at the other.
 Raising the ISO, for example, either pushes the shutter speed up or pulls the aperture down in order to maintain a proper exposure.
 Similarly, changing one element of the rhetorical triangle will alter the other two.

 What laws or principles underlie every separate and seemingly unrelated case of environmental destruction and degradation around the globe?
 Activists and writers like Carol Merchant have argued for one of three fundamental causes: capitalism, Christianity, and/or the scientific revolution.
 These supposed causes are not only demonstrably wrong, but wildly unhelpful in our efforts to save our air, land, and water.
 I have a better answer.

 In the introduction to his anthology 180 More Extraordinary Poems for Everyday, former US Poet Laureate Billy Collins wrote about “accessibility.”
 He said poems should "begin in clarity and end in mystery."
-His insights explain the brilliance of Blade Runner and are a lesson every fiction writer should take to heart.
+Blade Runner does this, and its a lesson every fiction writer should take to heart.

-Many of my students read and write fantasy.
-They grew up with the Harry Potter and The Lord of the Rings movies so it's no surprise then that I have read many, many student stories where a young person discovers they have supernatural powers, magical abilities, or is descended from a race of magical beings -- and that last part is where things get dicey because then we need to have a conversation about the word "race."
+Many of my students read and wrote fantasy.
+They grew up with the Harry Potter and The Lord of the Rings movies so it's no surprise then that I have read many, many student stories where a young person discovers they have supernatural powers, magical abilities, or is descended from a race of magical beings -- and that last part is where things get dicey because then we need to have an uncomfortable conversation about the word "race."